AljoschaMeyer/valuable-value/README.md

 - they use the tags `0b1_111_xxxx`
 - the length is not given in items but in entries
-- after the length, the code is followed by the encodings of all entries, where an entry is encoded as the compact encoding of its key followed by the compact encoding of its value
+- after the length, the code is followed by the encodings of all entries, where an entry is encoded as a compact encoding of its key followed by a compact encoding of its value
 - when decoding multiple entries with identical keys, the later entry replaces the previous entry in the map

 ### Hybrid Encoding